General Data Protection Regulation (GDPR) Policy and Confidentiality

 No data is stored for use for Clear Medical marketing campaigns when a user has contacted us through the online consultation form or purchased items through the online shop.
 Clear Medical staff will encourage clients to adjust their consent if their circumstances change.

-- The customer’s email address, we use return e-mail addresses to answer the e-mail we receive.
+- For the customers’ email addresses, we use return e-mail addresses to answer the e-mail we receive.
 Such addresses are not used for any other purpose and are not shared with outside parties.

-- The customers’s mobile number, as another form of contact.
+- The customers’ mobile number, as another form of contact.